-Here is a collection of meal plans for the 1500-1799 calorie level of the 21 Day Fix.
-These plans are for Plan B. No more excuses when these plans are all written up for you!
+Here is a collection of plans for the 1500-1799 calorie level of the 21 Day Fix.
+These plans are for Plan B.

 Meal Plans for Plan C: 1800-2099 calories bracket

-If you are in a higher calorie level bracket you know how hard it can be to come up with creative ways to fill all of those containers!
-It’s like you’re drowning in food choices.
-For those of you who are looking for options within the 1800-2099 level you’re in luck.
-I’ve found a bunch of amazing options to share with you today.
+If you are in a higher calorie level bracket you know how hard it can be to come up with creative ways to fill all of those containers.
+These plans are full of healthy meals that are all FIXed.

 Meal Plans for Plan D: 2100-2299 Calorie Bracket

-A ton of sample meal plans for multiple Beachbody programs!
+- A ton of sample plans for multiple programs